mediamonks/react-redux-component-init/README.md

 #### Server side page rendering
 In the function that renders your page on the server, call `prepareComponent` with the page components you will render before you render your page.
 The example below is using [express](https://expressjs.com/) and [react-router](https://github.com/ReactTraining/react-router) 3, but these are not required.
 ```
-import { prepareComponents } from 'react-redux-init';
+import { prepareComponents } from 'react-redux-component-init';
 import { match, RouterContext } from 'react-router';
 import { Provider } from 'react-redux';
 import { renderToString } from 'react-dom/server';